Frightmare (1981 film): Plot

-A group of drama students idolize their favorite horror film star, Conrad Razkoff.
+A group of drama students idolize their favorite horror film star, Conrad Ragzoff.
 In the beginning, Conrad is acting in a commercial for dentures, and the director stops the filming because he does not like Conrad's performance.
 While the director sits on the edge of the balcony, an angry Conrad pushes him off with his cane.
 Later, Conrad visits a school and talks about his performances, only to faint under excitement.
 One of the drama students, Meg, revives him.
 Later, as Conrad sits in his bed, his obese director Wolfgang visits him.
 After a long talk about his death arrangements, Conrad closes his eyes and tricks the director into believing he is dead.
 Then, the director denounces him until Conrad springs up and smothers him with a pillow.
 After Conrad dies, the seven drama students, Meg, Saint, Bobo, Eve, Donna, Oscar, and Stu, go to the cemetery after dark, they sneak into the tomb where Conrad's coffin resides.
 The lights turn on and they see a film of Conrad stating that he welcomes them into his tomb, unless, he says, they have broken in.
 Creeped out, Meg asks them not to take Conrad, but they do, and take him to an old mansion where they stay for the night.

 That night, Conrad's coffin explodes, and he rises from the dead.
 Later, Oscar and Donna are having sex but Donna says she is scared.
 Oscar goes to investigate and has his tongue ripped out by Conrad in the attic.
 Donna becomes worried and walks outside only to see Conrad, who uses black magic to set her on fire.
 Later, the five remaining teens realize that Oscar and Donna are missing and begin to look for them.
-Bob however is put in a trance by Conrad and walks to Conrad's tomb, only to suffocate from vapors that are released inside the crypt.
+Bobo however is put in a trance by Conrad and walks to Conrad's tomb, only to suffocate from vapors that are released inside the crypt.
 Eve decides to watch a movie and is lured out of her room by the sound of Donna's voice, only to be smashed into the wall by Conrad's coffin, and hidden with Oscar's body.